 Here are some factors to keep in mind when you go shopping for compression socks:

 Some compression socks recommended for flying have consistent compression all through, while some have graduated compression.
-Graduated compression features different pressure levels, with the most pressure at the ankle, which reduces the higher up the leg you go.
-Additionally, graduated compression makes it easier for blood to be pushed back up the leg and back toward the heart.
-This not only promotes healthy circulation but also makes you less likely to have swelling in your foot.
+Graduated compression features different pressure levels, with the most pressure at the ankle, and lessening as it moves up the leg.
+Graduated compression makes it easier for blood to be pushed back up the leg and back toward the heart.
+This not only promotes healthy circulation but also makes you less likely to have swelling in your feet and ankles.

 In order to get the most out of your compression socks, you have to ensure that the socks are made of high-quality materials.
 Such socks should be able to maintain their shape even after regular washing.
 Some of the best fabric for compression socks are made using spandex, nylon, polyester, and/or lycra.
-Some also include technology that enhance the efficiency of the socks like odor reduction.
-The fabric your compression socks is made of should be effective, breathable, stretchy, and moisture-wicking.
+Some also include technology that enhances the efficiency of the socks, like odor reduction.
+The fabric your compression socks is made of should be stretchy, breathable, and easy to care for.

 Fit and Size

-One thing about poorly fitting compression socks really just aren’t worth wearing, whether they are falling down on the job or so tight that they cause other problems!
+Poorly fitting compression socks really just aren’t worth wearing, whether they are falling down on the job or so tight that they cause other problems!
 Either way, it’s critical to make sure you buy the right size of compression socks in order to get the most effective results during travel.
 You could be walking or sitting and the socks will fall and fold around your ankles instead of staying up.
-Meanwhile, socks that are too tight could cause a lot of pain to the wearer.
-Therefore, it is important to get the perfect fit for your legs that will fit snugly.
-You can use the size charts as guide to measure your ankles, calves, and thighs.
+You can use the size charts as a guide to measuring your ankles, calves, and thighs.
 Choose a design that is thicker than normal socks and will not make your legs overheated when you are on a long flight.

 Your compression socks for flying should be able to serve other purposes after your trip, especially for people who do not travel quite often.
-Other uses for compression socks for flights include for workout, for work, to help with medical conditions, and to generally just make you feel great during your daily life!
+Other uses for compression socks for flights include for a workout, for work, to help with medical conditions, and to generally just make you feel great during your daily life!

 Compression socks come in a wide variety of styles, which can make choosing a pair quite difficult.
-Some of these styles are: ankle length, knee length, mid-thigh, and sleeves.
-Whatever style you choose should suit the purpose for wearing the socks.
-Also, the style should be able to complement your clothes so you look good while staying healthy.
+Some of these styles are ankle length, knee length, mid-thigh, and sleeves.
+Whatever style you choose should suit the purpose of wearing the socks.
+Also, the style should complement your wardrobe so you can look great while staying healthy.

-Traveling by air offers a lot of benefits including high speed, quick service, easy access, no physical barrier, natural route, no infrastructure investment, and so on.
+Traveling by air offers a lot of benefits including high speed, quick service, easy access, and taking you places you might never go otherwise!
 To enjoy all these benefits when on a long flight, you need to get yourself compression socks for flying.
 So, when you are packing for your next flight, don’t forget to pack these!